Logo for Fred Hutch Cancer Center

 1. What we Do

-Translational Applications & Tools
+Translational Data Tools

 We build data infrastructure, applications and data products to support translational use of patient data in a secure, scalable, collaborative way to bridge the gap between the clinic and research.